Reception

 The option to study GCSE Ancient History is only available as an additional option, on top of the compulsory GCSEs and three option subjects, and outside the framework of the normal timetable.

-Lessons will take place during lunchtimes in Year 10, and after school in Year 11.
-Currently there are nine students taking this option in Year 10 and nine in Year 11.
 You can start the course on a trial basis in Term 6 of Year 9, but you will need to make a firm decision as to whether or not to commit to the course at the start of Year 10.
-Looking ahead, we are currently piloting AS Ancient History as an additional sixth form option, so it is likely that there will be the opportunity for you to continue the subject at the Langton beyond GCSE level.
+Looking ahead, Ancient History also now runs as an AS option in our Sixth Form (ten students at present).

 Why might you want to take it?